This post may contain affiliate links. Please read our disclosure policy.

 Instructions

 - Prep.
-Preheat oven to 350ºF.
+Preheat the oven to 350ºF.
 Line a rimmed baking sheet with aluminum foil.
-Set a wire rack on top of the baking sheet and spray with cooking oil; set aside.
+Set a wire rack on top of the baking sheet and spray it with cooking oil; set aside.

 - Season the chicken.
-Cut up your chicken into 1 to 1 ½ inch pieces and place them in a large mixing bowl.
+Cut the chicken into 1 to 1 ½ inch pieces and place them in a large mixing bowl.
 Drizzle with olive oil and stir.
 Season with salt, pepper, paprika, cayenne pepper, garlic powder, onion powder, dried thyme, and dried basil; mix around until well combined.

 - Wrap with bacon.
 Wrap each piece of bacon around each chicken piece, and thread 5 to 6 pieces onto each skewer.
 You want to pack them close together on the skewer so that the bacon slices stay intact.

 - Bake.
-Arrange skewers on top of the previously prepared baking rack.
+Arrange the skewers on top of the baking rack.
 Cook for 25 to 30 minutes, or until chicken is cooked through and bacon is crispy.
+If the bacon isn’t crispy enough, pop the skewers under the broiler for 1 to 2 minutes to finish.

 - Rest and serve.
 Remove from oven and let stand 5 minutes, then serve.